-As at March 31, 2022 As at March 31, 2021 i Contingent liabilities а Claims against the Company not acknowledged as debts 567.6 556.5 b Liabilities disputed - appeals filed with respect to : Income tax on account of disallowances / additions (Company appeals) 4,125.5 24,277.6 Sales tax on account of rebate / classification 119.9 148.4 Goods and service tax / Excise duty / service tax on account of valuation / cenvat credit 301.4 391.4 ESIC contribution on account of applicability 130.5 130.5 С Drug Price Equalisation Account [DPEA] on account of demand towards unintended benefit enjoyed by the Company 3,474.2 3,488.2 d Other matters - state electricity board, Punjab Land Preservation Act related matters etc. 90.6 90.2 Note : includes interest till the date of demand, wherever applicable е Legal proceedings

-The Company and/or its subsidiaries are involved in various legal proceedings including product liability, contracts, employment claims, antitrust and other legal and regulatory matters relating to the conduct of its business.
+₹ in Million As at March 31, 2023 As at March 31, 2022 i Contingent liabilities а Claims against the Company not acknowledged as debts 573.1 567.6 b Liabilities disputed - appeals filed with respect to: Income tax on account of disallowances / additions (Company appeals) 2,831.6 4,125.5 Sales tax on account of rebate / classification 138.1 119.9 Goods and service tax / Excise duty / service tax on account of valuation / cenvat credit 947.3 301.4 ESIC contribution on account of applicability 124.5 130.5 С Drug Price Equalisation Account [DPEA] on account of demand towards unintended benefit enjoyed by the Company 3,474.2 3,474.2 d Other matters - state electricity board, Punjab Land Preservation Act related matters etc. 91.0 90.6 Note: includes interest till the date of demand, wherever applicable е Legal proceedings The Company and/or its subsidiaries are involved in various legal proceedings, including but not limited to product liability claims, contract disputes, employment claims, antitrust matters, compliance matters, and other legal and regulatory matters relating to the conduct of its business.
 Some of the key matters are discussed below.
 Most of the legal proceedings involve complex issues, which are specific to the case and do not have precedents, and, hence, for a majority of these claims, it is not possible to make a reasonable estimate of the expected financial effect, if any, that will result from ultimate resolution of the proceedings.
-This is due to a number of factors, including: the stage of the proceedings and the overall length and the discovery process; the entitlement of the parties to an action to appeal a decision; the extent of the claims, including the size of any potential class, particularly when damages are not specified or are indeterminate; the possible need for further legal proceedings to establish the appropriate amount of damages, if any; the settlement posture of the other parties to the litigation, and any other factors that may have a material effect on the litigation.
-The Company makes its assessment of likely outcome based on the views of internal legal counsel and in consultation with external legal counsel representing the Company.
+This is due to a number of factors, including: the stage of the proceedings and the overall length of the discovery process; the entitlement of the parties to an action to appeal a decision; the extent of the claims, including the size of any potential class, particularly when damages are not specified or are indeterminate; the possible need for further legal proceedings to establish the appropriate amount of damages, if any; the settlement posture of the other parties to the litigation; and any other factors that may have a material effect on the litigation.
+The Company makes its assessment of likely outcomes based on the views of internal legal counsel and in consultation with external legal counsel representing the Company.
 The Company also believes that disclosure of the amount sought by plaintiffs would not be meaningful because historical evidence indicates that the amounts settled (if any) are significantly different than those claimed by plaintiffs.
-Some of the legal claims against the Company, if decided against the Company or settled by the Company, may result in significant impact on its results of operations.
+Some of the legal claims against the Company, if decided against the Company or settled by the Company, may result in significant impact on its financial statements.